 Subsequent costs are included in the asset's carrying amount or are recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Bank and the cost of the item can be measured reliably.
 All other repairs and maintenance are charged to the statement of income during the financial period in which they are incurred.
+Right-of-use assets are presented together with property and equipment in the statement of financial position.
+Refer to the accounting policy for leases at Note 2(n).
+Right-of-use assets are depreciated on a straight-line basis over the lease term.

 Land is not depreciated.
-Depreciation on other property and equipment is computed on the straight line method at rates considered adequate to write-off the cost of depreciable assets, less salvage, over their useful lives.
+Depreciation on other owned property and equipment is computed on the straight line method at rates considered adequate to write-off the cost of depreciable assets, less salvage, over their useful lives.